dnllvrvz/dnllvrvz.github.io/about.md

 <h2>But what can you actually do?</h2>

-<p>I understand it is expected of any CV to contain a list of skills, crafts, and wizardries.</p>
+<p>I understand that it is expected of any CV to contain a list of skills, crafts, and wizardries,
+as well as short descriptions of previous experiences.
+The truth, however, is that in all of the activities I partook, I had to learn and exercise a variety of abilities, so it's hard for me to decide which one to list.
+Besides, I believe <b>proficiency is mostly contextual</b>, meaning that <b>given the appropriate context (time, motivation, etc)</b> most things can be performed.</p>

+<h3>Patterns</h3>